julienc91/listings-golang/README.md

     \end{lstlisting}
     \end{document}

-Don't forget to put the file `listings-golang` in the folder of your project, or with the other installed packages.
+Don't forget to put the file `listings-golang.sty` in the folder of your project, or with the other installed packages.